- Labor and Employment

 - The Honorable Alan E. Norris, U. S. Court of Appeals for the Sixth Circuit, 1989-1990

-Gary is a partner in the Vorys Columbus office and a member of the litigation practice group.
+Gary is a partner in the Vorys Columbus and Houston offices and a member of the litigation practice group.
 He represents companies in complex commercial, product liability litigation, and advises clients on document retention and e-discovery obligations.

 Gary is national counsel for a Fortune 200 company in asbestos, benzene, chemical and product liability litigation, and has appeared as the first chair trial lawyer in New York, California, Pennsylvania, Florida, Illinois, Texas and Georgia.
 Gary also serves on national trial teams and as Ohio counsel for other Fortune 500 companies.
 He has litigated complex commercial litigation before courts and arbitration panels involving breach of fiduciary duty, conversion, breach of contract, tortious interference, and legal malpractice claims.

 Gary defends product manufacturers in suits involving workplace and highway traffic fatalities, and cases in which cancers and severely-disabling injuries are alleged to result from chemical exposures.